 The Eye See…Eye Learn® program is dedicated to making sure that parents across Ontario understand the importance of regular comprehensive eye exams for children.
 It is important to note that vision screenings and sight tests that are sometimes done at a child's school are not the same as a comprehensive eye exam.

 How it works

-The program encourages parents to book a comprehensive eye exam for their junior kindergarten child (born in 2013) with a local, participating optometrist (of which Dr. Jessica St. Pierre at Petrolia Optometry is one).
+The program encourages parents to book a comprehensive eye exam for their junior or senior kindergarten child with a local, participating optometrist (of which Dr. Jessica St. Pierre at Petrolia Optometry is one).
 The eye exam is covered by OHIP.
 All children are entitled to yearly OHIP-covered eye exams until they turn 20.

-If a child needs glasses, they will receive a complimentary pair donated by Nikon Lenswear, OGI and the participating optometrist.
-The estimated value of the glasses is over $250.
+If a child needs glasses, they will receive a complimentary pair donated by Essilor Canada, Modern Optical, and the participating optometrist.
+The estimated value of the glasses is over $300.

-To participate in the program call Petrolia Optometry and book an exam for your child born in 2013.
+To participate in the program call Petrolia Optometry and book an exam for your kindergarten student.
 The office will take care of submitting all necessary documentation for the exam and any prescription eyeglasses that may be needed.

 Vision problems can also impact a child’s social development and hand-eye coordination for physical activities.
-That is why the Ontario Association of Optometrists (OAO) recommends comprehensive eye examinations for children entering junior kindergarten.
+That is why the Ontario Association of Optometrists (OAO) recommends comprehensive eye examinations for all children entering junior and senior kindergarten.

-There is an important link between eye health and education, and the Eye See...Eye Learn® program helps ensure junior kindergarten students get the best start to learning.
+There is an important link between eye health and education, and the Eye See...Eye Learn® program helps ensure junior kindergarten students get the best start in learning.

 Learn more in the following video:

 ESEL is funded in part by the Government of Ontario.